 Certain courses may also be challenged by taking a standardized test such as CLEP, or Dantes.
 Hood accepts tests in a number of subject areas; those accepted by Hood College are listed in the Hood College catalog.

-You may receive credit for training and courses you have completed in diploma programs, military and other non-collegiate programs.
-Hood will evaluate your transcripts and provide academic advising to help you reach your educational goals.
+Applicants may receive credit for training and courses they have completed in diploma programs, military and other non-collegiate programs.
+Hood will evaluate the transcripts and provide academic advising to help applicants reach their educational goals.

 View more information on Credit for Prior Learning.

 For more information, contact the Office of Admission at 301-696-3400 or firstname.lastname@example.org.